Machado's grand slam sends Padres over Dodgers, 6-2 - WHIZ News

 Drew Pomeranz got the final out to earn his fourth save.

-Machado’s 10th career slam came off Ross Stripling (3-1) not long after the Padres acquired his brother-in-law, first baseman Yonder Alonso from Atlanta.
+Machado’s 10th career slam came off Ross Stripling (3-1) not long after the Padres acquired his brother-in-law, first baseman Yonder Alonso from Atlanta for $1.
 Alonso returns to San Diego, where he played from 2012-15 and Machado and Alonso’s sister make their offseason home.

 “I’m definitely excited to have my brother-in-law finally on the same team,” Machado said.